 : Click to create a new privacy mask.
 Privacy masks: Click to change the color of all privacy masks, or to delete all privacy masks permanently.
-Mask x: Click to rename, disable, or permanently delete the mask.

 Analytics

 AXIS Object Analytics

 Start: Click to start AXIS Object Analytics.
 The application will run in the background, and you can create rules for events based on the application's current settings.
 Open: Click to open AXIS Object Analytics.
 The application opens up in a new browser tab where you can configure its settings.
 Not installed: AXIS Object Analytics is not installed on this device.
 Upgrade AXIS OS to the latest version to get the latest version of the application.